On-chip semi-device-independent quantum random number generator exploiting contextuality: Discussion

 The assumption behind the KCBS inequality is that the observables $A_i$ and $A_{(i+1)}$ are compatible.
 However, verifying compatibility of observables is not straightforward in an actual experiment, which leads to the opening of the compatibility loophole.
 This issue has been addressed by modifying the KCBS inequality, according to previous works~\cite{PhysRevA.81.022121,PhysRevLett.130.080802}.
 Further details are provided in the Supplementary Information, Section IV.
 Alternative measurement schemes can be used to perform cleaner contextuality tests which naturally avoid such compatibility loophole~\cite{TerraCuna_Bell_Contex}.

 The observed violation certifies a nonzero min-entropy per round, bounded directly by the degree of KCBS violation.
 In our current implementation, the interferometric mesh exhibits an overall optical loss of $\sim 27$~dB, leading to a modest random-bit generation rate of $\sim 22$~bits/s.

+This rate should be interpreted as a proof-of-principle demonstration rather than a technological limit of contextuality-based QRNGs.

 These losses are dominated by in- and out-coupling of the PIC.
 Reducing the total loss to 14~dB—achievable with state-of-the-art couplers~\cite{Ding:14}-would increase the transmission by nearly a factor of 20.
 Such improvements are well within reach using existing photonic foundry processes, when embedded in photonic devices for more advanced computing and communication systems.

 Looking ahead, our results establish a new path toward chip-scale semi-DI QRNGs with enhanced performance.
-Higher rates can be pursued with the integration of brighter photon sources directly with the interferometric mesh, and by moving from a general-purpose programmable architecture to a mesh specifically optimized for contextuality-based protocols.
+Higher rates can be pursued with the monolithic integration of photon sources and interferometric circuits, and by moving from a general-purpose programmable architecture to dedicated mesh designs for contextuality-based protocols.

 In our current setup, the dominant loss arises from in- and out-coupling between separate chips, including $\sim 7$~dB of source-to-mesh coupling.
 Removing these interfaces avoids additional input coupling loss.
 For a dedicated rectangular $7\times 7$ mesh with propagation losses of $0.5$~dB per MZI, low-loss output couplers ($\sim 0.6$~dB)~\cite{Ding:14}, and SNSPD operating at $\sim95\%$ efficiency, the overall transmission can exceed $30\%$.
 Combined with heralded photon-pair sources on silicon with ideal purity reaching $1.5$~MHz~\cite{bright}, this performance would enable random-bit generation rates on the order of $120$~kbits/s (see dashed line in Fig.~\ref{Fig::H_min_vs_KCBS}).

+This projection is obtained within the same semi-device-independent certification framework and security model used in the present experiment, and should be understood as a model-based estimate rather than a demonstrated operating regime.

+Additional improvements could arise from multiplexed photon sources, reduced propagation losses in optimized waveguide platforms, and faster detection electronics, all of which are active areas of development in integrated quantum photonics.

+Furthermore, the ability to verify contextuality on-demand within a reprogrammable photonic hardware establishes a foundation for future quantum information tasks based on state-dependent contextuality, including semi–DI QKD \cite{Review_DI_QKD} and randomness amplification \cite{kessler2020device, Colbeck_2011_RandomnessExpansion}.